What is BuilderAll?

 You won’t need this when starting out, as it will take time before you start to get traffic to your website.
-Once you do however, you’ll need to have a means of gathering emails and sending out promotional material.
-Cost would be around $20 to $30 per month for a few thousand subscribers.
+Once you do, however, you’ll need to have a means of gathering emails and sending out promotional material.
+The cost would be around $20 to $30 per month for a few thousand subscribers.

 Another thing many newcomers to online marketing overlook is a good training system.
 While it’s relatively easy to build a website and write a few articles, getting your site to show up in the SERPs (Search engine results pages) isn’t so easy.
 Thankfully there are groups like Wealthy Affiliate to steer you onto the right path.
 (WA is not the only affiliate marketing trainer out there, but I do believe it’s the best by a country mile)